symstore/symstore/README.md

     gcab module not available, compression not supported

+#### Virtual Environments

+When installing symstore inside virtual environment, care needs to be taken in order to make compression work.
+The ``gcab`` library and it's bindings must be accessible from the virtual environment.

+This can be accomplished by enabling access to ``system site packages`` inside the environment.
+When creating the environment with ``venv`` or ``virtualenv``, use ``--system-site-packages`` flag to enable access.

+Below is an example of enabling access to system site packages when using ``venv`` module.

+    $ python3 -m venv --system-site-packages  <evironment-name>

+Note that the ``gcab`` packages listed above needs to be installed before creating the virtual environment.

+#### Windows

 On Windows systems, symstore uses the standard `makecab.exe` utility.
 The `makecab.exe` utility normally is included by default in Windows installations, thus symstore compression will work out-of-box.